dothiphuc81299/coffeeShop-server/README.md

 # ☕ coffeeShop-server

 A modular, microservices-based backend system for managing a coffee shop.
-Built in Go with a focus on maintainability, scalability, and clean architecture.
+Built in Go using the Echo framework and MongoDB, with a focus on maintainability, scalability, and clean architecture.

 ---